sbsd17/serverless-portfolio/README.md

 # serverless-portfolio

-This is a serverless-portfolio which Uses AWS and ReactJS
+This is a serverless-portfolio which Uses AWS and ReactJS.

+## Technologies used

+Git and github
+SSH